vic-ma/howtodismantle.github.io/_posts/2025-07-23-Peakboard-for-the-People -The-Community-Edition-is-finally-here.md

 Finally, there are some important limitations to the Community Edition:
 - Use of the **on-premises Peakboard Hub** is not available.
 - The **support and ticket system** is not available.
-- In the future, there may be features that are not part of the Community Edition.
-But currently, the Community Edition includes all the features that are available in the Enterprise Edition.
+- In the future, new features may not be included in the Community Edition.
+But for now, the Community Edition includes all the features that are available in the Enterprise Edition.

 ## Support